R-Morgan/NGramCrackers/README.md

 a solution with a programming library in a timely fashion.

 These experiences inspired the idea of an intermediary step from consumer-GUI frontends to fully functional text processing libraries and  APIs.
 Thus, the idea of NGramCrackers was born: A GPLed, CLI for doing simple text analysis.

 ### But Python NLTK!

-While I have played with the wonderful Python Natural Language Toolkit, I am not a Pythonista.
+While I have played with the wonderful [Python Natural Language Toolkit](http://www.nltk.org/), I am not a Pythonista.
 Python is a great language, and I encourage friends who want to start coding to learn it.
-That said, I see no reason to limit development of NLP tools to Python.
+That said, I see no reason to limit development of NLP tools to Python or any particular language.

 I was first introduced to Haskell in about 2005 by a friend who was writing an HPSG grammar of Dutch in it.
 He told me that because of Haskell's rich,